gap-packages/sgpviz/README.md

 in the file `.bash_aliases' (or something equivalent, maybe with another syntax):

-alias gap='gap -l "/usr/local/lib/gap4r8;"'
+alias gap='gap -l "/usr/local/lib/gap-4.x.x;"'

 and in the file `.gap/gaprc'

 LoadPackage( "sgpviz" );

-In order to have automatic visualisations and not just to produce the dot code to be visualised bý any other means, GraphViz (http://www.graphviz.org/) should be installed.
+In order to have automatic visualisations and not just to produce the dot code to be visualised by any other means, GraphViz (http://www.graphviz.org/) should be installed.

 In order to be able to use a GUI to give automata or semigroups, Tcl/Tk should also be installed.